thatnerd/DataCampCurriculumTest/TrackProposal.md

 2. Deploying a Server on AWS
 3. Deploying a MySQL Datatabase in the Cloud
 4. Scaling Out with an HDFS Data Store
-5. Introduction to Spark
+5. Introduction to Apache Spark
-6. Using a REST API
+6. REST API Basics

 Course Descriptions
 -------------------

-### Deploying a Server on AWS
+### SQL Basics with MySQL

 #### Marketing Proposal

-In this course, you'll create an AWS account, spin up a linux server in the cloud, and connect to it from your latop.
+Spin up your first MSQL daemon and begin reading and writing data to a relational database.

 #### Learning Objectives

-After completing this course, you will be able to:

-* ... create an AWS account
-* ... spin up a linux server in Amazon's Elastic Comput Cloud (EC2)
-* ... connect to your ec2 instance remotely

-#### Prerequisites

-* Basic linux fluency
-  * Ability to navigate directory structures
-  * Ability to list files in a directory
-  * Ability to copy or move files from one location to another
-  * Ability to ssh from your laptop or desktop
+* Learner will be able to create a mysql database server and connect to it
+* Learner will be able to perform basic read/write operations using the mysql shell

-### Deploying a MySQL Datatabase
+### Deploying a Server on AWS

 #### Marketing Proposal

-PLACEHOLDER
+In this course, you'll create an AWS account, spin up a linux server in the cloud, and connect to it from your local machine.

 #### Learning Objectives

-After completing this course, you will be able to:
+* Learner will be able to create an AWS account

-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER

-#### Prerequisites

-PLACEHOLDER

-### SQL Basics
+* Learner will be able to spin up and connect to a server in the cloud

+### Deploying a MySQL Datatabase in the Cloud

 #### Marketing Proposal

-PLACEHOLDER
+Deploy a MySQL database with basic security features in place, in the cloud.

 #### Learning Objectives

-After completing this course, you will be able to:

-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER

-#### Prerequisites

-PLACEHOLDER
+* Learner will be able to deploy and remotely connect to a mysql server in the cloud.

 ### Scaling Out with an HDFS Data Store

 #### Marketing Proposal

-PLACEHOLDER
+When your data becomes more than your server can handle, scale out to lots of servers with HDFS

 #### Learning Objectives

-After completing this course, you will be able to:

-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER

-#### Prerequisites

-PLACEHOLDER

-### SQL Basics
+* Learner will be able to deploy an HDFS cluster manually in the cloud

+### Introduction to Apache Spark

 #### Marketing Proposal

-PLACEHOLDER
+Use Spark with python to navigate and manipulate your data stored in HDFS

 #### Learning Objectives

-After completing this course, you will be able to:

-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER

-#### Prerequisites

-PLACEHOLDER

-### Introduction to Spark
+* Learner will be able to install spark for an HDFS cluster
+* Learner will be able to perform SQL queries on relational data in HDFS using spark

+### REST API Basics

 #### Marketing Proposal

-PLACEHOLDER
+Learn the basics of a REST API and how to use one to read/write to your data store.

 #### Learning Objectives

-After completing this course, you will be able to:

-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER

-#### Prerequisites

-PLACEHOLDER

-### SQL Basics

-#### Marketing Proposal

-PLACEHOLDER

-#### Learning Objectives

-After completing this course, you will be able to:

-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER

-#### Prerequisites

-PLACEHOLDER

-### Using a REST API
+* Learner will be able to describe how a REST API works

-#### Marketing Proposal

-PLACEHOLDER

-#### Learning Objectives

-After completing this course, you will be able to:

-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER

-#### Prerequisites

-PLACEHOLDER

-### SQL Basics

-#### Marketing Proposal

-PLACEHOLDER

-#### Learning Objectives

-After completing this course, you will be able to:

-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER
-* ...
-PLACEHOLDER

-#### Prerequisites

-PLACEHOLDER
+* Learner will be able to perform GET, PUT, POST, Patch, and DELETE calls to an API